Jasminehh/Customer-Purchase-Behavior-Prediction/README.md

 ![](figures_new/pca_coef_unbalanced.png)

 The components correspond to combinations of the original features.
-For above table, each row represents a principal component, and each column relates back to the original features. we can visualize this relationship with a heatmap:
+For the above table, each row represents a principal component, and each column relates back to the original features. we can visualize this relationship with a heatmap:

 ![](figures/PCA_heatmap.png)

-The heatmap indicates that feature hits plays an important role in first principle component, and feature visit number is leading second principle component.
+The heatmap indicates that the "hits" feature plays an important role in first principle component, and the "visit number" feature is leading second principle component.

 ### Option 2.
 Balanced Model